 The FutureAbility DataCube was commissioned by SSI in 2015 to review and analyse the extent and prevalence of disability among CALD communities in NSW; and to facilitate their equitable and active participation in the current national roll out of the National Disability Insurance Scheme (NDIS).

-To find out more about FutureAbility, use the contact details below.
+To find out more about FutureAbility, please contact us.